magdamurphy/magda-blog/_posts/2021-05-26-pirate-metrics.markdown

 ## Are Pirate Metrics useful for my business?
 <p>&nbsp;</p>

-Every business needs customers and they need to find out about your company (Acquisition), they will most likely need to go through some simple steps to fully start using your product (Activation), then you would like them to stay with you for as long as possible, or at least have positive experience (Retention), and obviously you need to find an effective way to monetise your efforts (Revenue).
+Every business needs to find customers (Acquisition), and you want them to see the value of your product (Activation).
+Then, you would like them to stay with you for as long as possible, or at least have positive experience (Retention), and obviously you need to find an effective way to monetise your efforts (Revenue).
 If your customers are happy with your product or services, they will tell others about it (Referral).

 All of those metrics are important for the vast majority of businesses.
 It is crucial to closely monitor all of them.
 However, in terms of your business strategy in a given moment, one metric might be more important for you than the other depending on the nature of your work,  the stage of your business’ growth and simply your company’s goals.